What you’ll learn:

 ✓ In the Video FX window, click Bézier Masking.

-✓ In VEGAS Pro, drag the Default preset thumbnail and drop it on the upper video event.
+✓ Drag the Default preset thumbnail and drop it on the upper video event.

-✓ In VEGAS Movie Studio Platinum, drag and drop the effect thumbnail.
-The Video Event FX window opens, and the Bézier Masking controls appear.
+✓ The Video Event FX window opens, and the Bézier Masking controls appear.
 Now, in the Video Preview window, only a center rectangle of the upper video is still visible.
 The mask has cut out everything else in the image, revealing the video image from the track below.

 The rectangle containing the visible portion of the video has white control points at the corners, yellow control points at the centers of each edge, and a control circle in the center.
 You’ll use these points to control the location, shape, size, and rotation of the mask.